REACHING OUT, GIVING BACK, Changing Lives through…

 High-speed Internet Access

 KEMCAANA provides high speed Internet access to more than 300 stations across the university, Mayo and allied Hospitals at 60 different sites.
-Wi-Fi access is in the process.
+Free Wi-Fi access is avaiable in KEMU & Allied Hospitals.

 The Anatomy Learning Center